hr101191/java-vertx/http-ssl-example/README.md

 #### Exporting Certificates/ CSR
 For this demo, we will be acting as the certificate authority ourself.
+\*Note: An actual server certificate issued by a recognized certificate authority will be created from one root cert and zero to many intermediate certificates.
+This is known as the [certificate chains](https://knowledge.digicert.com/solution/SO16297.html).
+For a self-signed certificate, this certificate chain is contained in itself.

 Export certificate from Server A JKS:
 ![Alt text](README_IMG/export_server_a_ca.PNG?raw=true "export_server_a_ca")